isgilman/isgilman.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Botanist and evolutionary biologist
+role: Postdoc, botanist, and evolutionary biologist

 # Organizations/Affiliations to show in About widget
 organizations: